leof18/wise-dag/Application/documentation.md

 # run the server on a command panel
 ## This file (server.js) is in the main branch now
+## To start the development mode, type "node server.js --local"
 node server.js
 ## If you clone the repository from the Github, there could be dependency issue.
 Node.js might not be able to find modules
 ## Reinstall npm is the only solution.
 Reseting path doesn't work.